ricardorauber/RestService/README.md

 #### Making a simple JSON request

-Now that you have your service crated, it's time to make some requests.
+Now that you have your service created, it's time to make some requests.
 Let's start with a very simple `GET` request on the `api/users` endpoint:

 ```swift
 service.json(